dawngraham/timebanks/process_log.md

 ## <a name="steps"></a>Next Steps
 ### Ideas for Future Developments
+- Use Twitter API to get updates on known Twitter accounts on a regular basis.
+(Added 11/27/19)
 - Change how data for `listings.csv` is collected so that it only saves earliest and most recent observation of a listing.
 (Added 6/3/19)
 - Calculate change from prior day for number of exchanges, members, offers, and requests.
 Create line charts for easy visualization.
 (Added 4/9/19)
 - Collect updated Facebook/Twitter data and create new features based on daily/new members or posts within given time period.
 (Added 3/3/19)